micro-manager/futureMMCore/README.md

 ## How to navigate this repository

 This main document contains a high level overview of various topics.
 Different folders and `.md` files contain drafts of plans for the new major components.
 Issues are the place for discussions.
-Some issues [specially marked with `community input needed`](https://github.com/micro-manager/futureMMCore/labels/Community%20input%20needed) are topics on which we especially would like to get feedback/ideas from people using and building microscopes.
+Some issues [specially marked with `Microscope builder input needed`](https://github.com/micro-manager/futureMMCore/labels/Community%20input%20needed) are topics on which we especially would like to get feedback/ideas from people using and building microscopes.
+Often it will be possbile to contribute to such discussions without much if any understanding of Micro-Manager and the rest of this project, so if you fall into this category this should be the first place to look to participate.

 ## Design principles
 * **Performance**: Should be performant enough to take full advantage of hardware for acquiring/writing/reading data